Raz-Dva/Toolpip-plugin/README.md

     data-location="left">Info left</button>
 ```

->"tool" - this is the class that you set.
+-"tool" - this is the class that you set.

->"title" - this attribute.
+-"title" - this attribute.
 The text in this attribute will be displayed in the tooltip.
 If this attribute is empty tooltip is not displayed.

->"data-location" - is responsible for the location of the tooltip.
+-"data-location" - is responsible for the location of the tooltip.
 If this attribute is empty tooltip is displayed by default from the top.